PixelPizza/Pixel/README.md

-# Pixel Pizza Template
+# Pixel

-A template for pixelpizza discord bots
+A discord bot framework